Paradigm4/SciDB-Julia/README.md

     Julia v0.3 (​http://julialang.org/)
-    Julia package "Requests.jl" and its dependencies (​https://github.com/Keno/Requests.jl) SciDB 14.3 with Enterprise Edition
+    Julia package "Requests.jl" and its dependencies (​https://github.com/Keno/Requests.jl) SciDB 14.7
     Paradigm4 shim for REST-ful access to SciDB (​https://github.com/Paradigm4/shim)

 ##Installation and Usage
+Please follow the instructions at ​https://github.com/Paradigm4/shim to get the Paradigm4 shim properly installed and running.

+Please follow the instructions at ​http://julialang.org/ to get Julia properly installed and running.

-If you don't have the Julia package "Requests.jl" installed, please install it from within Julia via the following:
+Once Julia is running, please install the package "Requests.jl" from within Julia via the following:

     julia> Pkg.add("Requests")

-To download the source code for the 14.3 release, change 'branch:master' to 'tag:v14.3.0' and then click 'download', or directly download from https://github.com/Paradigm4/SciDB-Julia/archive/14.3.zip
+To download the source code for the 14.7 release, change 'branch:master' to 'tag:v14.7' and then click 'download', or directly download from https://github.com/Paradigm4/SciDB-Julia/archive/14.7.zip

 To load the SciDB-Julia package, ensure that the Julia LOAD_PATH variable points towards the folder in which the package lives.
 NOTE: this step is not required unless the package lives in a non-standard location.